TelenorStartIoT/tutorials/03-arduino-mkrnb1500-udp/README.md

 ### Select the Board Type in the IDE

-Now that the SAMD Core is installed you can connect the board to the computer using a standard micro USB cable.
-In the IDE, from Tools select the Board "Arduino MKR NB 1500".
+If the SAMD Core is installed you can connect the board to the computer using a standard micro USB cable.
+In the IDE, from "Tools" menu select the Board "Arduino MKR NB 1500".

 ![Select board](./assets/-select-board.png)

 ### Select the Port in the IDE

 Now it is time to finally select the port that the Arduino MKR NB 1500 is connected to.
 This will look slightly different depending on the operating system your computer is using.
-The example image shows what it typically looks like on a MacOS.
+The example image shows what it typically looks like on MacOS.

 ![Select port](./assets/-select-port.png)